Common cuckoo: Distribution and habitat

 Essentially a bird of open land, the common cuckoo is a widespread summer migrant to Europe and Asia, and winters in Africa.
 Birds arrive in Europe in April and leave in September.
 The common cuckoo has also occurred as a vagrant in countries including Barbados, the United States, Greenland, the Faroe Islands, Iceland, Indonesia, Palau, Seychelles, Taiwan and China.
 Between 1995 and 2015, the distribution of cuckoos within the UK has shifted towards the north, with a decline by 69% in England but an increase by 33% in Scotland.

 Behaviour

 Food and feeding

 The common cuckoo's diet consists of insects, with hairy caterpillars, which are distasteful to many birds, being a specialty of preference.
 It also occasionally eats eggs and chicks.

 Breeding

 This Eurasian reed warbler is raising a common cuckoo.

 The common cuckoo is an obligate brood parasite; it lays its eggs in the nests of other birds.
-Hatched cuckoo chicks may push host eggs out of the nest or be raised alongside the host's chicks.
+Hatched cuckoo chicks push host eggs out of the nest.
 A female may visit up to 50 nests during a breeding season.
 Common cuckoos first breed at the age of two years.